 Mizuho Financial Group Professor of Finance, Harvard Business School

-Professor Desai writes about tax policy in a globalized economy and on the intersection of taxation, corporate governance, and multinational firms’ internal capital markets, and has testified before Congress regarding corporate and international taxation.
+Professor Desai writes about tax policy in a globalized economy and on the intersection of taxation, corporate governance, and multinational firms’ internal capital markets.
+He is the author of “International Finance: A Casebook” (2006) and numerous pieces in academic journals.

 Christine Desan